apache/tajo/tajo-project/src/site/markdown/mailing-lists.md

 If you'd like to contribute to Tajo, please subscribe to the Tajo developer mailing list.

-The HDFS developer mailing list is: dev@tajo.incubator.apache.org.
+The Tajo developer mailing list is: dev@tajo.incubator.apache.org.

 * [Subscribe to List] (mailto:dev-subscribe@tajo.incubator.apache.org)
 * [Unsubscribe from List] (mailto:dev-unsubscribe@tajo.incubator.apache.org)